A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Introduction

 This paper responds to those gaps through a survival-oriented benchmark for temporal dropout risk modelling in Learning Analytics.
-The empirical basis is the Open University Learning Analytics Dataset (OULAD), a widely used resource in Learning Analytics and Educational Data Mining \cite{Kuzilek2017OULAD}.
-Under a harmonized survival-oriented protocol, two arms are compared: a dynamic weekly arm, with models in person-period representation, and a comparable continuous-time arm, with an expanded roster of families covering tree-based survival, parametric, and neural approaches.
-The benchmark is designed to support cross-family comparison under a common reporting frame while making explicit the distinction between dynamic weekly representations and early-window comparable representations.
+The empirical basis is the Open University Learning Analytics Dataset (OULAD), a widely used resource in Learning Analytics and Educational Data Mining \citep{Kuzilek2017OULAD}.
+Its choice is deliberate rather than conventional: as the most-reused empirical testbed in the field, OULAD acts here as a standardized substrate whose familiarity allows performance differences to be read against a known baseline.
+The paper's contribution is not a new state-of-the-art score on this dataset; it is a demonstration that the same data yield different conclusions depending on how models are evaluated, which representational families they are organized into, and whether the evaluation protocol is unified across them.
+Data novelty is not the claim; evaluation architecture is.
+Under a unified evaluation framework---a single evaluation protocol (shared metrics, preprocessing, tuning, and infrastructure) applied across model families while preserving each family's methodological scope, not a merging or pooling of multiple datasets---two families are compared: Family~A: Dynamic Weekly, with models in person-period representation, and Family~B: Static Early-Window, with an expanded roster of families covering tree-based survival, parametric, and neural approaches.
+The benchmark is designed to support within-family comparison under consistent evaluation protocols, making explicit the representational distinction between dynamic weekly and early-window approaches, under which a single numerical cross-family ranking would conflate model differences with artifacts of temporal representation.
+Crucially, the two families are two representations of the \emph{same} underlying engagement signal, drawn from the same VLE logs; running them as parallel arms turns the representation choice into an experimental control, so any finding that holds across both families is robust to representation rather than an artifact of one encoding.
+The division is a control, not an arbitrary partition.